sinnuthomas/sinnuthomas.github.io/index.md

 * [Aug 2024] Welcome<br/>
     Welcome Ance to the Group.

-* [Aug 2024] Talk at [GenAI Advancements in Computer Vision](https://cs.cusat.ac.in/assets/pdf-files/Brochure%20for%20GEN%20AI%20WORKSHOP.pdf)<br/>
-    Talk on Generative Models for Computer Vision.

-* [May 2024] Tutorial at [NCVPRIPG 2024](https://ncvpripg2024.github.io/tutorials.html)<br/>
-    Tutorial on Conditional Generative Models.

 <br/><br/>
 <p><small>Successful and unsuccessful people do not vary greatly in their abilities.They vary in their desires to reach their potential. – John Maxwell </small></p>